-Recreational Vehicle - a vehicle that is:
+A vehicle which that is:

-- a. built on a single chassis; - b.
-400 square feet or less when measured at the largest horizontal projection, not including slideouts; - c. designed to be self-propelled or permanently towable by a motor vehicle; and, - d. designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.
+- A. Built on a single chassis; - Four hundred square feet or less when measured at the largest horizontal projection, not including slideouts; - Designed to be self-propelled or permanently towable by a motor vehicle; and, - D. Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use.